Best-of-Both-Worlds Fair-Share Allocations: Discussion

 Consider the following example with $m=n$, with $n$ being a perfect square.
 For every agent $i \le \sqrt{n}$, every item $j$ with $j = i$ modulo $\sqrt{n}$ has value $\sqrt{n}$ (and the rest of the items have value~0).
 For the remaining agents, every item has value~1.
 Observe that $v_i(\items) = n$ for every agent $i$, so valuations are indeed normalized.
 The TPS of each of the remaining agents is~1, and hence if we want every agent to get at least a constant fraction of her TPS, in every ex-post allocation each of them must receive at least one item.
 The welfare of every such allocation is at most $n - \sqrt{n} + \sqrt{n} \cdot \sqrt{n} < 2n$, whereas the maximum welfare allocation gives each of the first $\sqrt{n}$ agents value of $n$ ($\sqrt{n}$ items, each of value $\sqrt{n}$), resulting in optimal welfare of $n^{\frac{3}{2}}$.
 Thus, any allocation that gives every agent a constant fraction of her TPS does not approximate the maximum welfare (even when valuations are normalized) to any factor better than $\Omega(\sqrt{n})$.

 This leads us to consider Nash Social Welfare (NSW).
-We cannot hope to exactly maximize the fractional NSW ex-ante, as this allocation is fractionally PO, and Proposition~\ref{pro:noParetoExAnte} shows an impossibility result for this case.
-However, we can hope to get a constant approximation for the maximum NSW, either in an ex-ante sense or in an ex-post sense (or both).
-It would be interesting to understand whether our allocation algorithm from the proof of Theorem~\ref{thm:BoB}, possibly with a change to the objective of LP3, provides a constant approximation to the maximum NSW.
+We cannot hope to exactly maximize the fractional NSW (fNSW) ex-ante, as this allocation is fractionally PO, and Proposition~\ref{pro:noParetoExAnte} shows an impossibility result for this case.
+However, we can hope to get a constant approximation for the maximum fNSW ex-ante.
+It would be interesting to understand whether some version of our allocation algorithm from the proof of Theorem~\ref{thm:BoB} (with suitable modifications) could provide such a result. { In Appendix \ref{app:fNSW} we show that in the simplest non-trivial case (when there are $n$ items to allocate to $n$ additive agents) there is a randomized allocation algorithm that obtains fNSW approximation ex-ante, while giving every agent at least her proportional share ex-ante and at least her TPS ex-post}.
+This demonstrates that at least in simple settings, it is possible to achieve fNSW approximation ex-ante together with the other properties we are after.